gregorias/anki-code-highlighter/README.md

 ## Refresh & Removal

-This plugin installs its own JS and CSS files.
+This plugin installs its own CSS files into Anki's media folder.
-It also modifies card templates.
-You need to run some manual steps if you:
+You need to run some manual steps if you want to delete the plugin

-- add a new template
-- want to delete the plugin

-If you add a new card template, run `Extras/Tools > Refresh Code Highlighter Assets`.

-To remove the plugin, run `Extras/Tools > Delete Code Highlighter Assets` before deleting the plugin using Anki's internal add-on system.
+To remove the plugin, run `Extras/Tools > Delete Greg's Code Highlighter Assets` before deleting the plugin using Anki's internal add-on system.
 This manual step is necessary until Anki adds [add-on lifecycle hooks][2].

 ## Custom Styles